romainpboisseau/romainpboisseau.github.io/research.md

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
     <h2>Repeated evolution at the phenotypic level -<br>
     Repeated morphological evolution in stick insects</h2>
-    <p>Independent evolution of similar traits in lineages inhabiting similar environments (convergent or repeated evolution) is rarely perfect.
+    <p>Independent evolution of similar traits in lineages inhabiting similar environments (i.e., convergent or repeated evolution) is rarely perfect.
 Environment and selective pressures may not be as similar as they appear, and responses to selection are contingent upon available genetic variation, genetic background and developmental mechanisms.
-Studying many instances of repeated morphological evolution in stick insects, we showed that the similarity of environmental conditions experienced by the organisms --the closeness of the invaded niches-- and the extent of elapsed time since divergence, both predict the strength of morphological convergence.
+Studying many instances of repeated morphological evolution in stick insects, we showed that the similarity of environmental conditions experienced by the organisms — the closeness of the invaded niches — and the extent of elapsed time since divergence, both predict the strength of morphological convergence.
 The phasmid radiation reveals an evolutionary process that is surprisingly predictable, even when lineages have been evolving independently for tens of millions of years.
 This study started during my PhD (2018) and was published in <a href="https://www.pnas.org/doi/abs/10.1073/pnas.2319485121" target="_blank" style="color:#f2a775; text-decoration: none;">PNAS</a> in 2025.
     </p>
   </div>